lucamoroz/StaticGestureRecognition/README.md

 The project consists in a static hand gesture recognizer that maps gestures to user-defined commands.

-NOTE: to see the deliverables for assignment 2, please refer to the branch "assignment2".

 # Requirements

 ## Install dependencies